tylergaw/tylergaw.com/README.md

 ## Local development.

-This is static site built with Metalsmith.
+This is static site built with Eleventy.

 Install node dependencies: